epixieme/epixieme/README.md

  <img width="757" alt="dmd" src="https://user-images.githubusercontent.com/39728053/225087914-0437ad6e-80ef-4a54-b1a2-27ea45dbf9c9.png">
  <h4>About</h4>

  <p>This application is unfinished and currently in development.
-Being developed with with Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.
-I will also be leveraging the use of A.I. using ChatGPT to optimise testing and CI/CD.</p>
+Being developed with Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.
+   <li>Designed some features for the app through Figma.</li>
+  <li>Created components for the landing page, about etc part of the application.</li>
+  <li>I have begun leveraging the use of A.I. using ChatGPT to optimise testing and CI/CD.</li>
+  <li>Set up GitHub actions to run tests through Vitest when merging code</li>
+  <li>Implemented React router and nested routing and have established working queries and mutations for Apollo GraphQL</li>
+  <li>Connected to MongoDB and set up Authentication using JWT and have successfully enabled login to the application</li>
+   <li>Set up a basic header and dashboard when logged into the application</li>

  <p>The live repo can be found here: </p>

  live repo: https://github.com/epixieme/dogmeetdog